momentum-assignments/django--music/README.md

 | `/albums/<int:pk>/delete` | GET  | show a confirmation screen to delete a specific album |
 | `/albums/<int:pk>/delete` | POST | delete a specific album                               |

-❓ Why are we using `POST` instead of `DELETE` or `PUT/PATCH` verbs for the delete and update actions?
+❓ Why are we using `POST` instead of `DELETE` or `PUT/PATCH` verbs for the delete and edit actions?
 It's because we are using web forms to send the data.
 [Web forms can only send `GET` or `POST` requests](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-method).
-(We have more options with AJAX, but we haven't learned about how to use that with Django yet.)
+We have more options with AJAX, but we haven't learned about how to use that with Django yet.

-## Spicy options 🌶️
+## 🌶️ Spicy options

 - Add an Artist model and create a foreign key on the Album model to associate the two.
   - Show the Artist and their other albums on the album detail page, with links to those album detail pages.
 - Create an way to mark an album as a favorite.
 Favorited albums are displayed with a star next to them (how you choose to show this is up to you).
 A user should be able to click on the star, or a link or button, to mark the album as a favorite.
-- Add an option to sort all albums on the list page by title, year, or artist.
+- Show a list of all the albums by a particular artist if a user clicks on an artist's name.

 ## Getting up and running